harshkumar05/2022_microsoft_ionq_challenge/Stranger-Ducks/README.md

 # Installation

-### requirements
+### Requirements

-Anaconda or Miniconda
+- Anaconda or Miniconda
-Python 3
+- Python 3

 ### Steps

-1.- Run conda in your shell with conda init
+- 1.- Run conda in your shell with conda init
-2.- Run the following commands: conda create -n qsharp-env -c microsoft qsharp notebook conda activate qsharp-env
+- 2.- Run the following commands:
+  > conda create -n qsharp-env -c microsoft qsharp notebook
+  > conda activate qsharp-env
-3.- Clone this repo
+- 3.- Clone this repo
-4.- In the terminal navigate to the repo folder
+- 4.- In the terminal navigate to the repo folder
-5.- Run the following command: pip install -r requirements.txt 6.- Run the game with the command: python Duck_runner.py
+- 5.- Run the following command: pip install -r requirements.txt
+- 6.- Run the game with the command: python Duck_runner.py

 # How to play